pinecone-router/middleware-views/README.md

 -   `/authWrapper.html` will be shown in the default target which `#app` or [whatever is default in settings](https://github.com/pinecone-router/router#settings) in the `viewSelector` property.
 -   `/login.html` will be shown inside element with the selector `#content` which inside inside `/authWrapper.html`

+> You can have more than 2 views just make sure to keep in mind that they're fetched and shown *in order*.

 > View Compositon Feature was suggested by [@klausklapper](https://github.com/klausklapper)

 ## Events: